DR Congo’s provisional election results show lead for President Tshisekedi

 The DRC, which is one of the world’s poorest countries despite holding vast reserves of copper, cobalt and gold, has a history of disputed elections that can turn violent.

-Tshisekedi’s election as president in 2018 win was marred by accusations of vote-rigging and fraud.
+Tshisekedi’s election as president in 2018 was marred by accusations of vote-rigging and fraud.

 At least 34 people were killed and 59 others wounded in protests against the outcome, according to the United Nations.